Why Does My Website Say 404: Page Not Found?

 That means you need to access each page with its new URL.
 The names of each folder in your URL should match what’s in your FTP service or CMS.

-If they don't, just retype the URL in your browser!
-That should fix the problem right away.
+If they don’t, just retype the URL in your browser!
+That should fix the issue right away.

 3. Moving a whole site

 If you’ve recently moved your entire site — meaning you’ve rehosted it — you may have a 404 show up while the site readjusts to its new home.

 While 99% of website hosts do everything they can to minimize downtime, it still happens every once in a while.

 First, you can wait it out.
 Your website shouldn’t be down for more than a few minutes after moving it.